 Course Objectives: The aim of this course is to guide students in writing the term project which is a requirement for obtaining the MA degree in financial economics that demonstrates the expertise and knowledge the student has gained throughout her graduate work.
-Students prepare a 60 page research paper under guidance of faculty on current theories and topics in financial economics.
-The student is responsible for finding a suitable topic and after approval of the topic by her advisor, will prepare a resarch outline.
+Students prepare a 60-page research paper under the guidance of faculty on current theories and topics in financial economics.
+The student is responsible for finding a suitable topic and after approval of the topic by her advisor, will prepare a research outline.
 The term project will need to develop an analysis that is rooted in theory and makes use of data and statistical techniques

 Application Requirements for International Students

 Who can apply?

 - Foreign nationals

 - Blue Card holders (Turkish citizens by birth, but released from citizenship by the Ministry of the Internal Affairs, and who can certify that their minor children who are registered in that permit are eligible for the rights stated in Law No. 5203)